cabmeurer/Whisky/SteamIssues.md

    - Click "Run..." to start Steam with the new configuration
    - You should now see the Steam login screen

-## Optimizing for Gaming
+## Notes

-Once Steam is running, follow these steps for better gaming performance:
+If the force update failed, check for missing dependencies:

 1. **Install Winetricks components** (if needed)
    - In your Steam bottle, go to Config → Winetricks